impactmapping/www.impactmapping.org/intro-resources.md

 ---
 layout: page
 title: Introductory web resources
+excerpt: Videos, articles and presentations about Impact Mapping
 ---

 Know an additional resource that should be on this page?
 Add it directly on [GitHub](https://github.com/impactmapping/www.impactmapping.org/blob/master/intro-resources.md)